cloudfour/hideShowPassword/README.md

     // a containing element.
 You can specify the class name of this
     // element here.
 Useful for custom styles.
     wrapperClass: 'hideShowPassword-wrapper',

+    // If innerToggle is true, this will set the wrapper's width.
+    // If true, it will be set to the input element's computed width
+    // only if that width differs from its own.
+    // If any other non-false or non-null value, the width will be
+    // set to the value.
+    // If false, the width will never be set.
+    wrapperWidth: true,

     // Class name for the inner toggle.
     toggleClass: 'hideShowPassword-toggle',